laninsky/Making_migrate_files/README.md

 R: R Core Team.
 2015.
 R: A language and environment for statistical computing.
 URL http://www.R-project.org/.
 R Foundation for Statistical Computing, Vienna, Austria. https://www.r-project.org/

 # Version history
+v0.0.1: updated the SNP code so that it didn't break for missing populations at a locus, but just skips over and does not write that locus out.

 v0.0.0: still a work in progress